-« The presentation of signage | Main | Ted Stevens and the art of the ramble »
+Ted Stevens and the art of the ramble

 I am Canadian

 TvCan we learn anything about multimedia and presentations from (gasp) TV commercials?
 The creators of TV ads have similar challenges to the typical conference presenter.
 And that is, how to connect with the audience and get the message across in a short amount of time?
-Sure, conference presenters have more important, complicated subjects than soap or beer or auto insurance, and they have a little more time (though 20-30 minutes is not much more time).
+Yes, conference presenters have more important, complicated subjects than soap or beer or auto insurance, and they have a little more time (though 20-30 minutes is not much more time).
 But the goals in many ways are similar: Get noticed.
 Be understood.
 Be memorable.
 Get people to take action.

-Now, most TV commercials are awful (so is TV programming for that matter), but we can learn a thing or two about presenting in a multimedia setting, telling a story, and making a point quickly in a way that is effective and memorable by paying attention to how some of the best ads are crafted.
 Often, the best commercials appeal to humor; many of the best presentations too use a bit (or a lot) of humor.
 Let's face it, humor is visceral, it connects with people.
 The other thing that good TV ads have in common with many of the best conference presentations or keynotes is that they are highly visual.
 Given the high quality of multimedia support at most conference venues (corporate and university auditoriums, etc.) there's no reason why our conference presentations can not be highly compelling visually as well.

 Present like Joe: Simple, visual, memorable